13 Magical Things to Do in Nice in Winter (2024-2025)

 Carnival in Nice – southmind – Shutterstock

-4. Try Out Some French Coffeeshops
+4. Try Out Some Cozy French Coffeeshops

 Nice’s diverse coffee scene will certainly keep you caffeinated and happy for your whole winter visit.

-Cafe Fino has that perfect coffee-drinking atmosphere where you can sip chai latte, mocha, espresso, and americano and pair it with delicious pastry.
+Cafe Fino has that perfect coffee-drinking atmosphere where you can sip a chai latte, mocha, espresso, or an americano and pair it with delicious pastry.
+This is also the perfect spot for a brunch with your travel crew.

 Tea and coffee in Nice